Hodge dual computations#

 \[dx^μ \left( ∂_ν \right) = δ^μ_ν\]

-The standard interior product is an operation between a vector and a form.
-It consist of rearanging the form to bring the corresponding covector to the front, and applying the vector to that front slot.
+The interior product is an operation between a vector and a form.
+It consist of rearanging the form to bring the corresponding covector to the front, and then apply the vector to that front slot.
 This operation transforms a k–form to a (k-1)–form.
 For example:

 \[\newcommand{\⌟}{\:⌟\:} ∂_y \⌟ dx ∧ dy ∧ dz = ∂_y \⌟ (- dy ∧ dx ∧ dz) = - dy \left( ∂_y \right) ∧ dx ∧ dz = - dx ∧ dz\]